patrickbryant1/SpeedPPI/README.md

 1. A fasta file with sequences for all proteins you want to analyse
 2. Path to HHblits (default: hh-suite/build/bin/hhblits)
 3. Output directory
+4. pDockQ threshold.
+This determines what structures are saved to disk.
+(0.5 is recommended)
 \
 \
 Try the test case:
 ```
-bash create_ppi_all_vs_all.sh ./data/dev/test.fasta hh-suite/build/bin/hhblits ./data/dev/all_vs_all/
+bash create_ppi_all_vs_all.sh ./data/dev/test.fasta hh-suite/build/bin/hhblits ./data/dev/all_vs_all/ 0.5
 ```

 - Some-vs-some mode